Cliff Gorman: Life and career

 Gorman was born Joel Joshua Goldberg in Queens, New York, the son of Jewish parents, Ethel (née Kaplan) and Samuel Goldberg, who later changed their surname to Gorman.
 He attended the High School of Music & Art in Manhattan.

 Gorman won a Tony Award in 1972 for playing Lenny Bruce in the play Lenny.
 Although the film version, directed by Bob Fosse, featured Dustin Hoffman, Gorman was recruited to portray a Dustin Hoffman-like character portraying Lenny Bruce in a side-story in Fosse's autobiographical film All That Jazz (1979).

+He was originally cast as the lead in the 1978 sitcom Hello, Larry, but was replaced by McLean Stevenson after Gorman was involved in an altercation with costar Donna Wilkes.
+This bad blood between Gorman and Wilkes would spill over onto the production of the 1984 film Angel, where Wilkes was the lead, and Gorman had a supporting role as Lt.
+Andrews.

-He played Joseph Goebbels in the 1981 television film The Bunker, and co-starred as Lt.
-Andrews in the film Angel (1984).
+He played Joseph Goebbels in the 1981 television film The Bunker.
 He had roles in the films Cops and Robbers (1973), Rosebud (1975), Brinks: The Great Robbery (1976), An Unmarried Woman (1978) with Jill Clayburgh, Night of the Juggler (1980), Hoffa (1992) with Jack Nicholson and Danny DeVito, and Night and the City (1992).
 His TV work included performances in the series Law and Order, Murder, She Wrote, Friday the 13th: the Series, and the 1970s drama Police Story, written by former LAPD Detective Sergeant Joseph Wambaugh.

 On the September 13, 1965 episode of To Tell The Truth, Gorman sat in seat #1 as an imposter for game #3 of the evening.
 He received two votes, one from Orson Bean, and one from Kitty Carlisle.
 When asked what he actually did for a living, he responded that he sold room air conditioners for the Republic Water Heater Company.

 Personal life

-Gorman and his wife cared for his fellow The Boys in the Band cast member Robert La Tourneaux in the last few months of his battle against AIDS, until La Tourneaux's death on June 3, 1986.
+Gorman was married to Gayle Stevens Gorman from May 31, 1963 until his death.
+He and his wife cared for his fellow The Boys in the Band cast member Robert La Tourneaux in the last few months of his battle against AIDS, until La Tourneaux's death on June 3, 1986.